annacuomo/CellRegMap_speedup_testing/README.md

   * dependency

 ## CellRegMap Installation
-* For orginal version: follow installation instructions from [the CellRegMap website](https://limix.github.io/CellRegMap/installation.html)
+* For original version: follow installation instructions from [the CellRegMap website](https://limix.github.io/CellRegMap/installation.html)
 * For the speed-up version: follow the installation instructions from (https://github.com/YPZ404/CellRegMap_Optimized)